+The hostile environment in Poland had a big influence on the atmosphere in the orphanage.
+The orphanage community split into two camps: the Zionists and the communists.
+Polish patriotism disappeared and Korczak experienced an ever-increasing alienation between himself and the best of his pupils.
+Nor was Korczak able to identify with either of the two alternatives.
+This alienation was but another facet of Korczak's multi-faceted exile, created by external circumstances.

-The process of alienation was not swift; in the first half of the thirties, Korczak still felt his deep connection to the Polish society.
-In a letter, March 1934, dealing with his dilemma whether to remain in Poland or to leave, he stresses the fact that he is part of the Polish society:
+Yet this process of alienation was a gradual one; in the first half of the 1930s, Korczak continued to feel a deep connection to Polish society.
+In a letter written in March 1934 about his dilemma whether to remain in Poland or to leave, he emphasized the fact that he was still part of Polish society:

 There is a lot of work to be done in Poland.
 I am not idle at the side.
 And this is my climate and my growth, tradition, the people I know – and the language I master freely.
 Over there everything will be alien and difficult.

-Korczak was a man of the Polish culture and part of the new Poland, but the growing Anti-Semitic winds collapsed his relations with his surroundings.

-The hostile environment in Poland had a big influence on the atmosphere in the orphanage.
-The two sides in the orphanage community became extreme: the Zionists, on the one, and the communist, on the other.
-Polish patriotism disappeared and Korczak experienced an ever-increasing alienation between himself and the best of his pupils.
-This alienation is but another facet of Korczak's forced multi-facet exile, for both the belonging to the Polish society and to the Jewish people cannot be in full.
-Korczak is unable to identify himself with any of the two alternatives.